Open Events and FAQs

 Q: When should I apply for my daughter to join the school?

 A: There is no advantage to early applications, all candidates are considered based on their performance in the admissions process.
-It is recommended applications are made between early March and end October of the year preceding the proposed year of entry to the school.
-In particular applications seeking special consideration in exams should be submitted in time for review by the Head of Learning Support and to provide time for agreement to be reached on any relevant exam arrangements.
-Applications are accepted from March of the year preceding the proposed year of entry to the school and the deadline for applications is November of the year prior to entry.
-This year, applications for entry in September 2023 should be submitted before 10am Monday 7th November 2022.
+Applications should be made between April and the application deadline (usually early November) of the year preceding the proposed year of entry to the school.
+In particular, applications seeking special consideration in assessments should be submitted in time for review by the Head of Learning Support.
+This year, applications for entry in September 2026 should be submitted before midday on Tuesday 4th November 2025.

 Q: How many places are available at 11+?

-A: There are approximately 100 places available for entry to the Senior School, of these approximately one-third go to girls from our own Junior School with the remaining two-thirds being offered to girls joining LEH at 11+.
+A: There are just over 110 places available for entry to the Senior School, of these approximately one-third go to pupils from our own Junior School with the remaining two-thirds being offered to girls joining LEH at 11+.

 Q: What format do the assessments take for entry at 11+?